Jump to navigation

 2018 Legislative Advisory

 Important Rules of Procedure

 Rule 6 Modifications, Termination or Suspension of Temporary Disability Benefits

-Rule 7 Closures of Claims, Approval of Settlement Agreements and Petitions to Reopen
+Rule 7 Closure of Claims and Petitions to Reopen

 Rule 9 Division of Workers' Compensation Dispute Resolution